mr1upmachine/mr1upmachine-website/src/content/recipes/bread-machine-white-bread.md

 ## Steps

 1. Add all ingredients to the bread machine ***in the order specified***
-2. Set the bread machine to the "white" setting
+2. Set the bread machine to the "white" setting and press start

 ## Notes